Adult, three kids killed in York County tractor crash

 YORK COUNTY, Pa.
-(WHTM) – One adult and three children have died after a farm tractor rollover crash in York County, according to Pennsylvania State Police.
+(WHTM) – One adult and three children have died after a farm tractor rollover crash in York County, according to Pennsylvania State Police (PSP).

+According to PSP, an adult female and 11 children were riding in an open flatbed trailer being pulled by a tractor when the driver lost control and left the roadway.
+The trailer flipped and rolled down an embankment, throwing all of the passengers out of the trailer.

+The adult female passenger and three children in the trailer were confirmed deceased.
+An adult male was operating the older model farm tractor and officials are not sure how the vehicle lost control.

 The accident at the Otter Creek Recreation Area has closed Route 425 (Furnace Road) in both directions and there were initial requests for several medical helicopters, according to PennDOT.